-"We are currently in the process of stepping up our drilling capacity at Monty with a program of in-fill drilling commencing recently within the known mineralised envelope.
-This will continue through the quarter with the data to be used to underpin a maiden Mineral Resource estimate, which is planned for the first quarter of next year.
+Sandfire have advised that in addition to continuing drilling at Monty to define the extents of mineralisation, it will be stepping up drilling capacity at Monty with a program of in-fill drilling recently commencing within the known mineralised envelope.

+It is expected that this in-fill drilling will continue through the quarter with the data to be used to underpin a maiden Mineral Resource estimate which is planned by Sandfire during the first quarter of next year.